razerofficial/cocos2d-plugin-razer-sdk/README.md

 ### RequestPurchase

 `RazerSDK::requestPurchase` initiates a purchase for the logged in user given the `identifier` and `product type`.
 The `product type` can be `ENTITLEMENT` or `CONSUMABLE`.
 This method should only be invoked after the `RazerSDK` has successfully initialized.
 The `RazerSDK::requestPurchase` function takes a `std::string` for the `identifier` and `product type` parameters.
 Entitlements and consumables need to correspond to the items that were created in the [developer portal](https://devs.ouya.tv).
 The second parameter takes a pointer to a `CallbacksRequestPurchase` that can be extended.
 The `OnSuccess` callback is invoked if the operation completes successfully.
 The `OnFailure` callback is invoked if the operation failed.
 The `OnCancel` callback is invoked if the operation was canceled.
 The `OnSuccess` callback receives a `RazerSDK::PurchaseResult` object.
 The `RazerSDK::PurchaseResult` object provides the `Identifier` that was just purchased by the logged in user.
+The `OnFailure` callback is invoked if the user is not logged in.

 ```
 	std::string identifier = "long_sword";